LukePappa/Ourism/text.md

 This is being.
-It transcends, grounds, and is everything.
+It is not limited to any particular thing.
 Conscious union with it is true fulfillment.